-If you select this option, see Recover using a Hyper-V Virtual Standby VM or Instant VM (see page 493) to continue this procedure.
+If you select this option, see Recover using a Hyper-V Virtual Standby VM or Instant VM to continue this procedure.

-4. Select Recover from a Virtual Standby VM.
-Then select one of the sources.

-If you select the Source is on a VMware machine option, see Recover using a VMware Virtual Standby VM or Instant VM (see page 498) to continue this procedure.

-If you select the Source is on a Hyper-V machine option, see Recover using a Hyper-V Virtual Standby VM or Instant VM (see page 493) to continue this procedure.
+- 4. Select Recover from a Virtual Standby VM.
+Then select one of the sources. - If you select the Source is on a VMware machine option, see Recover using a VMware Virtual Standby VM or Instant VM to continue this procedure. - If you select the Source is on a Hyper-V machine option, see Recover using a Hyper-V Virtual Standby VM or Instant VM to continue this procedure.